 If you’re planning two or more trips this year, you may want to consider an Annual Multi-Trip policy.
 You’ll get affordable coverage for unlimited trips (of any length!) so that you can travel worry-free.

 Wherever you choose to go, BCAA has your back along the way

 Your first post-pandemic holiday is sure to be monumental, no matter where you’re going.
 To make the most of your trip, visit BCAA.com/travel to check travel insurance off your list.
 To top it all off, BCAA Members save 10% and Kids Go Free on Family Plans.

 *$10,000,000 CAD limit applies if you are fully vaccinated for COVID-19 and up to $1,000,000 CAD if you are partially vaccinated.
 Vaccine(s) must be Health Canada approved and have been administered at least 14 days prior to departure.
+Coverage provided at no additional cost with the purchase of a BCAA Travel Emergency Medical Insurance policy.
 Children under the age of 18 are covered regardless of their vaccine status.
 Full eligibility criteria for COVID-19 coverage and all policy terms, conditions, exclusions and limitations can be found in the policy wording at bcaa.com/wordings.